-A combination of MicroAutoBox II and RapidPro ensures convenient advanced engine control development on the test bench and in the vehicle.
-The MicroAutoBox II prototyping system can execute computation-intensive embedded software algorithms, directly generated from Simulink models, and provides the necessary automotive bus interfaces to connect to other electronic control units.
-MicroAutoBox II also supports cylinder-pressure-based control development with its fast analog input channels.
-By using the FPGA resource of MicroAutoBox II, you can even implement extremely fast control loops with an in-cycle response to enable control design for CAI or HCCI strategies.
-RapidPro is a scalable and modular system which adds off-the-shelf signal conditioning and power stage capabilities to the prototyping system.
-It also provides engine-specific I/O interfaces, such as modules for lambda and knock sensors, and power stage modules for valves, relays and electric motors used in auxiliary units.
+Combining MicroAutoBox III and RapidPro ensures convenient advanced engine control development on the test bench and in the vehicle.
+The MicroAutoBox III prototyping system can execute computation-intensive embedded software algorithms, directly generated from Simulink models.
+It provides the necessary automotive bus interfaces to connect to other electronic control units and engine-specific I/O interfaces, such as crank, cam, lambda, and knock sensors and signal generation for injection and ignition signals.
+MicroAutoBox III also supports cylinder-pressure-based control development with its fast, analog input channels.
+By using the FPGA resource in MicroAutoBox III, you can even implement extremely fast control loops with an in-cycle response to allow for a control design for CAI or HCCI strategies.
+RapidPro is a scalable and modular system that adds off-the-shelf signal conditioning and power stage capabilities to the prototyping system.

 Subscribe to our newsletters, or manage or delete your subscriptions